rfl-urbaniak/backtesting/_drafts/backtesting.md

 ### Adding returns (and being a bit fussy about it)

 Normally, to add daily returns one might do so using the closing prices.
-However, notice that for strategy evaluation this might be misleading, as you are unlikely to be able to buy or sell exactly at the closing price (and you definitely won’t be able to use a strategy deciding to sell based on a closing price that do not exist yet, so you can’t sell right before the closing).
-So instead, we’ll be using the open prices.
+However, notice that for strategy evaluation this might be misleading, as you are unlikely to be able to buy or sell exactly at the closing price (and you definitely won't be able to use a strategy deciding to sell based on a closing price that do not exist yet, so you can't sell right before the closing).
+So instead, we'll be using the open prices.
 As a sanity check, we first do calculate close-based returns just to see that there is a difference later on.

 ``` r
 US500$closeRet <- numeric(nrow(US500))